 Maryland Accreditation is a way for licensed child care centers and public prekindergarten programs to demonstrate their commitment to providing high-quality learning environments through the process of demonstrating and verifying program effectiveness and continuous improvement using a research-based measurement tool.

 Programs participate voluntarily in Maryland Accreditation.
-The process of achieving Maryland Accreditation includes self-appraisals, program improvement, validation visits, and continuous quality improvement.
+The process of achieving Maryland Accreditation includes self-appraisals, optional remote technical assistance from Maryland EXCELS Quality Assurance Specialists, validation visits, and continuous quality improvement.

 - Develops standards that define quality policies and practices in program administration, program operation, and home and community partnerships